Do you wake feeling refreshed after a night’s sleep?

 The symptoms of sleep apnoea are a manifestation of dysfunctional breathing.
-Regularly breathing large amounts of air when not exercising, especially through the mouth, and relying on the upper chest muscles to move large volumes of air in and out of our lungs is dysfunctional.
+Regularly breathing large amounts of air when not exercising, especially through your mouth, and relying on your upper chest muscles to move large volumes of air in and out of your lungs is dysfunctional breathing.

-By breathing in this manner, we perpetuate an entrenched habit of over breathing or hyperventilating.
-If we regularly hold our breath, sigh and yawn these are also hallmarks of dysfunctional breathing.
+By breathing in this manner, you perpetuate an entrenched habit of over-breathing or hyperventilating.
+If you regularly hold your breath, sigh and yawn these are also hallmarks of dysfunctional breathing.

-A consequence of dysfunctional breathing is that we expel too much CO₂.
-This has a detrimental effect upon the balance of our blood gases and pH of bodily fluids.
+A consequence of dysfunctional breathing is that you exhale too much CO₂.
+This has a detrimental effect on the balance of your blood gases and the pH of your bodily fluids.

-Breathing and the pH of our blood are reliant on each other as breathing assists in regulating the pH of the blood and the pH of the blood regulates our breathing.
+Breathing and the pH of your blood are reliant on each other.
+Breathing assists in regulating the pH of your blood and the pH of the blood regulates your breathing.
 It is vital to maintain a balanced pH within 7.35 – 7.45 otherwise it will become too alkaline or too acidic.

 The importance of CO₂ cannot be overstated.
-Apart from regulating our breathing and maintaining of pH it is involved with the:
+Apart from regulating your breathing and maintaining pH it is involved with the:

-As CO₂ comprises only .04% of the air outside our lungs it is a timely reminder that CO₂ is metabolically produced within our lungs.
+As CO₂ comprises only .04% of the air outside your lungs it is a timely reminder that CO₂ is metabolically produced within your lungs.
 The optimum partial pressure of CO₂ within the alveoli is 40 mmHg (or millimetres of mercury).
 It comprises about 5.5% of the alveolar air whereas oxygen comprises about 14%.
-This amount of oxygen contrasts with oxygen comprising 21% of the air outside our lungs.
+This amount of oxygen contrasts with oxygen comprising 21% of the air outside your lungs.

-Therefore, any loss or retention of CO₂ within our lungs depends upon how we breathe.
-Put simply if we hold our breath or reduce our inhale CO₂ pressure increases, and when more CO₂ is exhaled than is being produced, the pressure decreases.
+Therefore, any loss or retention of CO₂ within your lungs depends upon how you breathe.
+Put simply, if you hold your breath or reduce your inhale CO₂ pressure increases, and when more CO₂ is exhaled than is being produced, the pressure decreases.

-Buteyko breathing recommends exclusive nasal breathing except where strenuous exercise warrants large amounts of air being quickly inhaled through the mouth into the lungs.
-Nasal breathing will ensure that a smaller amount of air is inhaled and at a lower speed so that it is humidified and cleaned before it enters the lungs.
+A Mindful Buteyko breathing course recommends exclusive nasal breathing except where strenuous exercise warrants large amounts of air being quickly inhaled through the mouth into the lungs.
+Nasal breathing will ensure that a smaller amount of air is inhaled and at a slower speed so that it is humidified and cleaned before it enters your lungs.

-This difference results in an improved airflow and a greater uptake of 10-20% oxygen into the bloodstream.
+This difference results in improved airflow and greater uptake of 10-20% oxygen into your bloodstream.

-Nasal breathing engages the diaphragm enabling an automatic rhythm or breathing pattern to be established.
+Nasal breathing engages your diaphragm enabling an automatic rhythm or breathing pattern to be established.
 It also

-ensures a greater circulation of oxygenated blood to the vital organs and not merely to the upper chest area.
+ensures a greater circulation of oxygenated blood to your vital organs and not merely to your upper chest area.

-Nitric oxide (NO) is produced within the paranasal cavity and not in the mouth or throat.
+Nitric oxide (NO) is produced within your paranasal cavity and not in your mouth or throat.
 NO has numerous benefits including its

-relaxant effect in dilating blood vessels resulting in:
+relaxant effect in dilating blood vessels which, in turn, results in:

-NO has been scientifically found to assist in releasing oxygen to the tissues.
+NO has been scientifically found to assist in releasing oxygen to your tissues.